| +Home | Museum | Wanted | Specs | Previous | Next |

 This was in spite of the fact that the calculator was light-years ahead of

-anything else on the market at the time, and would remain so until the concepts
+anything else on the market at the time.

 Osborne didn't bother asking SCM if they might be interested, as

-marketplace.
-Word of Osborne's calculator eventually worked its way through
+design.
+Over time, the word of Osborne's calculator eventually worked its way

-Hewlett Packard, to the ears of a group of folks who were involved in developing
+to the right ears at Hewlett Packard, to a group of folks who were tasked with

-an electronic calculator that would blow the doors off of anything else
+developing an electronic calculator that would blow the doors off of

-out there.
-Osborne was contacted by these folks, and he was asked to bring
+anything else out there.
+Osborne was contacted by these folks, and he was

-his prototype to Hewlett Packard to demonstrate to them.
-Once the right
+asked to bring his prototype to Hewlett Packard to demonstrate to them.

-consultant.
-Osborne went on for a time as an independent contractor to HP,
+in being a consultant.
+Osborne went on for a time as an independent

-then later hired on as an employee, becoming a key contributor to HP's
+contractor to HP, then later hired on as an employee, becoming a key

-revolutionary calculator developments, including the groundbreaking HP 9100A,
+contributor to HP's revolutionary calculator developments, including the

-that incorporated many aspects of Osborne's little prototype calculator.
+groundbreaking HP 9100A, which incorporated many aspects of Osborne's

 SCM's loss was Hewlett Packard's gain.
 This single decision on the part